jgomezpe/sudokuAR/README.md

 # sudokuAR
 A Real Augmented Sudoku Solver

 This is a real augmented sudoku solver.
 You can use the rear camera of your mobile to point a sudoku board and it will solve for you.
+Cannot be used with Firefox.

 <h3>Version 1.0</h3>